 - Monitoring of periphytic and planktonic algae will be conducted to document the algal response following estuary closure and to establish baseline ecological data for algal populations that are representative of habitats available in the Russian River Estuary. - Monitoring will be conducted as soon as flows allow a systematic investigation of abundance, cover, and successional processes.
-Timing of surveys will follow spring draw down from May 15 to October 15. - One ambient algae monitoring transect (sampled as described in Appendix F) will be established at Patterson Point to monitor and assess periphytic algal growth, including the potential presence of cyanobacteria. - Two estuary response monitoring transects will be established at the Patterson Point monitoring site. - Ambient and estuary response monitoring transects will be subjectively placed to collect data from areas with different depths, velocities, substrates, insolation, emergent vegetation, etc. in the littoral zone. - Estuary response monitoring will be specifically conducted at estuary response monitoring transects between May 15 to October 15 following mouth closures and occur under certain conditions and following specific river management and operational events, noted below, at Patterson Point. - Estuary response monitoring transects will be evaluated and/or re-established during open river mouth conditions beginning in May or June, or at least one month after storm events with sufficient power to mobilize gravels and sand/silt. - O Monitoring and sampling along estuary response monitoring transects will occur when the river mouth is closed, in an extended perched condition, or with an outlet channel in place at the river mouth and when the water surface elevation at the Jenner gage is at or approaching 4.5 feet.
-Monitoring and sample events will then be repeated with each 2 foot stage change (e.g. 6.5 feet and 8.5 feet) until the river mouth returns to an open condition or at the end of the monitoring period (October 15). - Photographs will be taken at each transect to document site conditions during each sampling event in each major algal habitat area (including underwater photographs of the condition of periphyton and floating mats of reproductive benthic algae). - Estuary response monitoring transects will be located on gravel bars that become inundated during estuary closure on Patterson Point beach.
-Transect endpoint 0 will be established at a 1 meter (m) depth in the mainstem Russian River and extend 12.5 m landward or to a 9 foot elevation. - Ambient and estuary response monitoring transect locations will avoid locations such as tributaries, outfalls, and man-made structures to minimize influence of algal growth from contributions in nutrients, temperature, or canopy cover from such sources. - Water chemistry measurements will be recorded near the substrate at each transect point using a YSI 6600 datasonde and YSI 650MDS datalogger, or similarly equipped YSI EXO2 sonde.
+Timing of surveys will follow spring draw down from May 15 to October 15. - One ambient algae monitoring transect (sampled as described in Appendix F) will be established at Patterson Point to monitor and assess periphytic algal growth, including the potential presence of cyanobacteria. - Two estuary response monitoring transects will be established at the Patterson Point monitoring site. - Ambient and estuary response monitoring transects will be subjectively placed to collect data from areas with different depths, velocities, substrates, insolation, emergent vegetation, etc. in the littoral zone. - Estuary response monitoring will be specifically conducted at estuary response monitoring transects between May 15 to October 15 following mouth closures and occur under certain conditions and following specific river management and operational events, noted below, at Patterson Point. - Estuary response monitoring transects will be evaluated and/or re-established during open river mouth conditions beginning in May or June, or at least one month after storm events with sufficient power to mobilize gravels and sand/silt. - Monitoring and sampling along estuary response monitoring transects will occur when the river mouth is closed, in an extended perched condition, or with an outlet channel in place at the river mouth and when the water surface elevation at the Jenner gage is at or approaching 4.5 feet.
+Monitoring and sample events will then be repeated approximately every two weeks and timed to correspond to each 2 foot stage change (e.g. 6.5 feet and 8.5 feet) or until the river mouth returns to an open condition and/or at the end of the monitoring period (October 15). - Photographs will be taken at each transect to document site conditions during each sampling event in each major algal habitat area (including underwater photographs of the condition of periphyton and floating mats of reproductive benthic algae). - Estuary response monitoring transects will be located on gravel bars that become inundated during estuary closure on Patterson Point beach.
+Transect endpoint 0 will be established at approximately 1 meter (m) depth in the mainstem Russian River and extend 100 feet (33 meters) landward or to approximately a 9 foot elevation.
+Presence/absence data will be collected at 10-foot intervals along the estuary response monitoring transects. - Ambient and estuary response monitoring transect locations will avoid locations such as tributaries, outfalls, and man-made structures to minimize influence of algal growth from contributions in nutrients, temperature, or canopy cover from such sources. - Water chemistry measurements will be recorded near the substrate at each transect point using a YSI 6600 datasonde and YSI 650MDS datalogger, or similarly equipped YSI EXO2 sonde.

 Conditions to be measured include water temperature, dissolved oxygen, specific conductance, pH, and turbidity.
 Water depth will be taken using a stadia rod or similar device.